uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2H.
 ID

-Definition: The internal reference number for the file and its metadata
+Definition: The internal reference number for the gameplay file and its metadata

-This number is used by the Press Record team to identify files in the GPFC.
+This number is used by the Press Record team to identify files and metadata in the GPFC.
 It is a five-character numeric string.

 *text input field; format: #####* [R]

 ### 2I.
 Filename

-Definition: The filename of the video file
+Definition: The filename of the video file containing gameplay footage of the platform edition

 Use camelCasing to include the following information in the following order: gameTitlePlatformEditionReleaseYearClipTitleID.
 An example is rogue1985StartingANewGame00011.mp4.
 Abbreviate the clip's title to avoid long filenames.